Previous dayFebruary 7, 2026Next day

 3.5 km---AutoUSGS →

-This magnitude 2.0 event was detected 3 km NW of The Geysers, CA on February 7, 2026, with origin time 23:00 UTC.
+February 7, 2026 brought a magnitude 2.0 earthquake 3 km NW of The Geysers, CA, logged at 23:00 UTC.
 Coming 3 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 3.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 38.793°, -122.779°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07